gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 Now git has a great limitation in the command line.
 The default `git log` experience does not give you a good overview to reason about the code tree, so many people resort to git GUIs.

-But `git log` is powerful, you only need obnioxious amount of switches to make it useful.
+But `git log` is powerful, you only need an obnioxious amount of switches to make it useful.
 Here is my favorite:

 ```
 git log --graph --oneline --all